Driving lessons in Garforth, Swillington, Kippax, Crossgates, Rothwell.

 Tell me how you would check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.

-On most modern tyres small raised marks within the tread of the tyre (shown highlighted red in the image right) are set 1.6mm off the base of the tyre, and when the rest of the tyre tread depth is flush with these markers then the tyre tread is below a legal limit.
-Your tyre should also have no cuts or bulges in the outer tyre walls, and the 1.6mm of tread depth should extend across the central 3/4 of the breadth of the tyre and around the entire outer circumference of the tyre.
+Explain that the legal tyre tread depth is 1.6mm and that on most modern tyres, tread wear indicators are placed within the main treads of the tyre (highlighted red on the diagram right), when the general tread of the tyre becomes level with the tread wear indicators then the tyre should be replaced.
+Your tyre should also have no cuts or bulges in the outer tyre walls, and the 1.6mm of tread depth should extend across the central 3/4 of the breadth of the tyre and around the entire outer circumference of the tyre, and that 3mm tread depth is advisable in winter.

-Show me how you would switch on the rear fog light(s) and explain when you would use it/them.
-(No need to exit vehicle)
+Tell me how you'd switch on the rear fog light(s) and explain when you would use it/them.
+(No need to exit vehicle).

 Turn on the headlights by turning circular light switch (shown left) 2 clicks clockwise (engine electrics need to be on also), and then press the two buttons shown in the centre of the switch, the top switch operates the front fog lights and the bottom switch operates the rear fog lights (fog light icons will then appear on the dashboard).
 Explain that the fog lights should be turned on when visibility drops below 100 metres.

-Show me how you switch your headlight from dipped to main beam and explain how you would know the main beam is on whilst inside the car
+Tell me how you switch your headlight from dipped to main beam and explain how you would know the main beam is on whilst inside the car.

-Main beam headlight control is on the indicator arm, to operate, the headlights and ignition must be on (headlight switch 'b.' to 'c.' position in above diagram) then push indicator arm away from yourself.
-Blue main beam warning light will appear on dashboard when main beam is on, as in picture to the right 'a.'.
-When main beam is off dash will show as in 'b.'.
+Main beam control is on the indicator arm, to operate, the headlights and ignition must be on, then push indicator arm away from yourself.
+Blue main beam warning light shown right will appear on dashboard.